-MASCHINE provides you with two additional settings to fine-tune the jumps between the Scene currently playing and the next Scene that is selected:
+MASCHINE provides you with settings to fine-tune the timing of the jump between the Scenes and Sections:

-- The Perform Grid lets you quantize the Section transitions: You can choose the point at which the playback will leave the current Section.
-For example, you might not want a newly selected loop to fire off immediately you might want it to wait until the next bar line.
-The available quantization values are: one bar, one half note, one quarter note, one eighth note, one sixteenth note, the whole Section, and Off.
-If you choose Off, the Section change will be performed immediately after you select the next loop. - The Retrigger setting lets you decide where the next loop will start: - If Retrigger is enabled, the next Section that is selected will be forced to play from the start.
-This is useful if you always want your Sections to play from the beginning regardless of what's happening elsewhere in the music.
+• The Perform Grid lets you quantize the Scene transitions: You can choose the point at which the playback will leave the current Scene (Ideas view) or Section (Song view).
+For example, you might not want a newly selected loop to fire off immediately - you might want it to wait until the next bar line.
+The available quantization values are: one bar, one half note, one quarter note, one eighth note, one sixteenth note, the whole Scene/Section, and Off.
+If you choose Off, the Scene/Section change will be performed immediately after you select the next loop.

-• If Retrigger is disabled (default setting), the next Section that is selected will play from the same offset to the beginning of the Section: e.g., leaving the current Section on beat 3 will cause the new Section to start playing on its beat 3.
-This ensures that the global groove of your track is not interrupted!
+- The Retrigger setting lets you decide where the next loop will start: - If Retrigger is enabled, the next Section (Ideas view) or Section (Song view) that is selected will be forced to play from the start.
+This is useful if you always want your Scenes or Sections to play from the beginning regardless of what's happening elsewhere in the music. - If Retrigger is disabled (default setting), the next Scene or Section that is selected will play from the same offset to the beginning: for example, leaving the current Section on beat 3 will cause the new Section to start playing on its beat 3.
+This ensures that the global groove of your track is not interrupted.

-15.1.3.1 Jumping to Other Sections in the MASCHINE Software
+16.1.3.1 Jumping between Scene or Sections in the Software

-In the software, the Perform Grid and the Retrigger setting can be adjusted in the MASCHINE Header:
+In the software, the Perform Grid and the Retrigger setting can be adjusted in the MASCHINE Header.